Estonia: Religion

-Estonia's constitution guarantees freedom of religion, separation of church and state, and individual rights to privacy of belief and religion.
-Estonia is one of the least religious countries in the world, with majority of the population claiming to be irreligious.
+Today, Estonia's constitution guarantees freedom of religion, separation of church and state, and individual rights to privacy of belief and religion.
+According to the Dentsu Communication Institute Inc, Estonia is one of the least religious countries in the world, with 75.7% of the population claiming to be irreligious.
+The Eurobarometer Poll 2005 found that only 16% of Estonians profess a belief in a god, the lowest belief of all countries studied.
+A 2009 Gallup poll found similar results, with only 16% of Estonians describing religion as "important" in their daily lives, making Estonia the most irreligious of the nations surveyed.